-After earning his bachelor’s in agriculture education at Oklahoma State University, he taught for two years at Anadarko High School.
-In 1987, Major had the opportunity to join the Oklahoma CareerTech system as an administrative intern at Meridian Technology Center and worked there 13 years in various administrative capacities.
+After earning his bachelor’s in agriculture education at Oklahoma State University, Major taught for two years at Anadarko High School.
+In 1987, Major had the opportunity to join the CareerTech system as an administrative intern at Meridian Technology Center and worked there 13 years in various administrative capacities.
 During his tenure at Meridian, he also completed both his master’s and doctoral degrees from OSU.
 In 2000, Major was selected as the Superintendent/CEO of Pioneer Technology Center.
 He held this position before returning to Meridian Technology Center in November 2008 as Superintendent/CEO.

 Throughout his career, Major has participated on many local boards as well as state and national associations.
 He has held offices in the Oklahoma Technology Center Superintendents’ Association, the Oklahoma Council of Local Administrators, the Oklahoma Association of Career and Technical Education and the National Council of Local Administrators for Career and Technical Education.
 Major was selected to participate in the first National Leadership Institute sponsored by the National Centers for Career and Technical Education and is a past president of the Association for Career and Technical Education.
 Major is a graduate of Leadership Stillwater and Leadership Oklahoma and was appointed by Governor Henry to serve on the Oklahoma Employment Security Commission.
 In 2012 The Journal Record honored Major as one of Oklahoma’s Most Admired CEOs.
 In 2017, he received the Francis Tuttle Career Excellence Award recognizing a career devoted to the development of excellence in people through career and technology education.